plone/cookieplone-templates/project/README.md

 make frontend-start
 ```

-## Project Generation Options 🛠️
+## Project generation options 🛠️

-Every project is unique, and we provide a variety of options to ensure that your Plone 6 project aligns with your specific needs.
-Here are the options you can customize during the generation process:
+The table below describes the options you can customize using the [Cookiecutter CLI](https://github.com/cookiecutter/cookiecutter) during the generation process.

 | Option                | Description                                                                                                                                          | Example                       |
 | --------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------- |